Planning a visit and want to know what to see on the Isle of Skye? Read on!

 The food is beautifully presented in a well-structured, imaginative menu.
 The flavours and textures of each course complement each other perfectly.
 The ingredients are all locally sourced and seafood features prominently, as one might expect.
 A word of warning: be careful not to fill up and the scrumptious breads and butters which are presented at the start of the meal!

-We have thoroughly enjoyed both our visits to The Three Chimneys and can highly recommend.
+We have thoroughly enjoyed our visits to The Three Chimneys and can highly recommend.
 However, if you do wish to visit, booking ahead is absolutely essential.
 When we visited most recently, we booked a month ahead for lunch and had to be flexible with our dates.

 Visiting Skye in a motorhome or campervan